How diet may effect cancer risk

 - Nonvegetarians: eggs, dairy, and fish plus meat (>1 time per week)

-After considering certain personal and clinical factors, they reported that all four vegetarian groups had a 22% lower risk of colon cancer than non vegetarians.
+After considering certain personal and clinical factors, they reported that all 4 vegetarian groups had a 22% lower risk of colon cancer than non vegetarians.

 Most impressive was a 43% lower risk for the pescovegetarians.

 Vegetarian diets are popular for various reasons, some related to health, some related to concern for animals or the environment.
-Most physicians and laypersons believe there are health benefits although proving such is difficult.
+Most physicians and laypersons believe there are health benefits, but proof is elusive since

 This study does not “prove” that red meat causes colon cancer or that eating vegetables prevents it.
-These diets seem to be associated with a higher or lower, respectively, risk of this cancer, but the specific relationship is still unknown, and may remain so for a long time.
+These diets seem to be associated with a higher or lower, respectively, risk of this cancer.

 Here’s some additional information about colon cancer from FamilyDoctor.org